banglafighter/flutter_rapid/README.md

-# Flutter Framework (flutter_frame)
+# Flutter Rapid Development Framework (flutter_rapid)
-Flutter Framework for Rapid Development
+Flutter Rapid is a Flutter Framework for Rapid Development